Reorganizing: Site News

 I’m also working on an index to the Mandela Effect “major memories comments” books, so people will know which memories were most reported in which books.

-I’ll add more quirky, paranormal-ish articles as I find them.
+In the future, I’m likely to add more quirky, paranormal-ish articles as I find them.

 As of yesterday, that site has just one new article, so we could test curation software.

 Another website is in progress, and it will have a far narrower focus related to ghosts and haunted places.
 I’d like to launch that before Halloween, but I can’t make promises.
+(November 2020 update: No, that didn’t happen.
+It will probably be a 2021 project.)

 Also, due to a ridiculous level of spam comments – which software doesn’t seem to keep ahead of – I temporarily disabled commenting on all of my sites.